Taking Sublingual Vitamin B12

 Active Ingredients in Sublingual Vitamin B12 Supplements

-There is a range of active ingredients used in sublingual B12 supplements to choose from.
-Here is a short overview of these:
+There is a range of B12 active ingredients used in sublingual supplements to choose from.
+Here is a short overview:

 Natural B12 Form?

 Produces a small amount of cyanide, therefore not suitable for smokers or for detoxification.
-General effectiveness is proven, but worst absorption and long-term effect
+General effectiveness is proven, but worst absorption rate and long-term effectivity

-Very good absorption and effectiveness for all purposes
+Very good absorption and effective for all purposes

-The exact B12 intake capacity of the oral mucosa is unknown, but it is expected to roughly equal the passive diffusion in the intestine.
+The exact vitamin B12 intake capacity via the oral mucosa is unknown, but is expected to be roughly equal to passive diffusion in the intestine.
 This equates to 1-2% of the full dose.
-In addition, a maximum of 1.5 µg of the vitamin B12 is eventually absorbed through the help of the intrinsic factor via swallowing.
+In addition, a further maximum of 1.5 µg of the vitamin supplied is eventually absorbed with the help of the intrinsic factor on digestion.

-In order to be certain of covering the RDA, sublingual supplements should thus contain around 300-500 µg of vitamin B12.
+In order to be certain of covering the daily requirement, sublingual supplements should thus contain around 300-500 µg of B12.

-Many sublingual products contain additives, like flavourings and colourings, which are obviously not always desired by health-conscious people.
-An overview of the current additives with occur in various B12 supplement forms can be found in the following specific articles:
+Many sublingual products contain additives, such as flavourings and colourings, which are obviously not always desirable.
+An overview of the current additives used in various B12 supplement forms can be found in the following articles:

 Vitamin B12 Toothpaste

-A very new form of sublingual supplements is the vitamin B12 toothpaste.
-The best known product of the firm Sante contains around 3 µg of cyanocobalamin when used twice daily, and is therefore suitable for as a vitamin B12 supplement.
-A study conducted by the German institute for alternative and sustainable diet (IFANE) in Giessen found that a significant improvement in vitamin B12 markers and thus a good effectiveness of the toothpaste could be clearly seen after five weeks of use.2 At the expressed interest of customers, a fluoride-free product is now also available.
+A very new form of sublingual supplement is vitamin B12 toothpaste.
+The best-known product by the company Sante provides around 3 µg of cyanocobalamin when used twice daily, and is therefore suitable as a B12 supplement.
+A study conducted by the German Institute for Alternative and Sustainable Diets (IFANE) found that a significant improvement in B12 levels was evident after just five weeks of use (2).
+At the expressed interest of customers, a fluoride-free product is also now available.